Warren Worthington III

 Warren Kenneth Worthington III is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in The X-Men #1 (September 1963).
 Warren is a founding member of the X-Men, having used the moniker Angel.
 Later stories would reveal that prior to joining the team, he had acted as a vigilante under the moniker Avenging Angel.

 Warren is a mutant, an evolved species of humans who are born with superhuman abilities.
 The character originally possesses a pair of large feathered wings extending from his back, enabling him to fly.
 He is the heir of the Worthington family fortune, and this privileged background results in Warren being stereotyped as self-absorbed and unable to deal with hardships during his early years with the X-Men.
 This personality was ultimately replaced with a more introspective and brooding personality in the late 1980s, when the character was changed into the darker Archangel persona.
 While Warren's wings were originally feathered, his transition to Archangel resulted in metallic wings and newfound powers.

 As one of the original X-Men, Warren has had a frequent presence in X-Men-related comic books throughout the years and also appeared occasionally in X-Men animated series and video games.
-Ben Foster played the role of Warren in the 2006 film X-Men: The Last Stand and Ben Hardy portrayed a younger unnamed version in the 2016 film X-Men: Apocalypse.
+In 20th Century Fox's X-Men film series, the character was portrayed by Ben Foster in X-Men: The Last Stand (2006) and Ben Hardy in X-Men: Apocalypse (2016).
+Asa Germann will portray the character in the Marvel Cinematic Universe, starting with the untitled X-Men film (2028).